This is a part of a series about forgiveness and handling memories, first to last

 Please take time to read my later post which has specific steps for Christian forgiveness.

 I now have another very personal, intimate blog http://attaching.wordpress.com and I invite you to read through it, from the start to the end.
 That page is the end.
 It’s only 31 posts and each of them is short.

 Keep on reading

-Leave a comment on this page if you’d like?
-Use a pretend name if you’re not sure you want to reveal your actual name.
 For further reading maybe try this post Emotional healing… what’s it like? or read some of my other posts on healing.
+I have written a companion post that you might benefit from reading: How to fill up the lonely hurt inside.
 Get into the discussion.
 Share your experiences.
 Help someone.
 Receive help from someone too perhaps.

 - Heal your identity – it will help to fill the emptiness inside

 - A vital step to health – thankfulness